 We are thankful to receive generous support in our professional development from faculty mentors.
 It is not uncommon to receive information about awards, grants, and fellowships for which faculty would like to support our applications, from internal travel grants to national fellowships.
-One indication of the excellent mentorship on clinical and academic work they provide is the large number of our faculty alumni have gone on to become clinical directors, department chairs, and national leaders.
+In addition, the MGH Center for Diversity and Inclusion sponsors numerous programs including the Career Development Liaison Program (CDLP), CDI Faculty Development Award Program (MFDAP), and Residents and Fellows Committee (RFC).
+One indication of the excellent mentorship on clinical and academic work they provide is the large number of our faculty alumni have gone on to become clinical directors, department chairs, and national leaders, including:

-- Ranna Parekh, Director of APA’s Division of Diversity and Health Equity
+- Ranna Parekh, Director of the Division of Diversity and Health Equity for the APA

-- Dave Henderson, Chief of Psychiatry at Boston Medical Center and Co-Director of MGH Psychiatry’s Global Division T32 Fellowship
+- David Henderson, Chief of Psychiatry at Boston Medical Center

 - Tristan Gorrindo, Director of Education for the American Psychiatric Association

 - And many others!